Is it a bad idea to go to India and South East Asia without immunisations? I'm thinking Malaria in particular...

 If you want to spend most of your time hanging above a hole in the ground, surrounded by flies, and slowly dehydrating until somebody finally admits you to a hospital - I recommend skipping the immunizations.
 If you actually want to have a good time: get some shots.

-Malaria is only one of the culprits - if you are clever you contact the tropical institute of the country you are residing in - they will help you out. about 7 years agoAnswered by s. p. via WorldNomads.com
+Malaria is only one of the culprits - if you are clever you contact the tropical institute of the country you are residing in - they will help you out. over 7 years agoAnswered by s. p. via WorldNomads.com

 Checkout these answers: http://answers.worldnomads.com/questions/germany/2926/hi-everyone-im-travelling-to-bangkok-and-phuket-for-10-days-should-i-get-vaccines-etc-incase-i-get-sick-from-the-food-and-water-thanks